Understand Judicial Review

 You may be able to apply for judicial review if:

-• you are not allowed to appeal to the IRB-RAD
+- You are not allowed to appeal to the IRB-RAD.

-• the IRB-RAD rejects your appeal
+- The IRB-RAD rejects your appeal.

 Stay in Canada

-• You can stay in Canada until the Federal Court makes a decision.
+- You can stay in Canada until the Federal Court makes a decision.

 If you are allowed to have a judicial review, the judge will set a date for a hearing.
-The hearing is the chance for you or your lawyer to speak to the judge about your claim.
+The hearing is the chance for your lawyer to speak to the judge about your claim.

 Get your decision